shuklaayush/ingonyama-ctf-solutions/README.md

 >
 > https://github.com/ingonyama-zk/the_lost_relic

 We're given a bunch of plaintext-ciphertext pairs.
-The block cipher function, a modified MiMC hash, is given as:
+The block cipher function, a modified MiMC hash, for each round is given as:

 $$
 x_{n+1} = (x_n + k)^2